Master of Construction Management

 Example Study Plan

-Indicative Study Plan Year Level 1 Core courses PROJMGNT 7012: Business and Contract Legal Studies
+Indicative Study Plan Year Level 1 Core courses PROJMGNT 7012: Project Governance and Contracts

 PROP 7000: Development and Construction